 What mode of transportation is the best choice for the movement of your freight?
+OTR transportation or intermodal?
 Each mode offers its own set of pros and cons and is best suited for different situations.

-One of the most common debates is over-the-road (truckload) vs. intermodal (rail).
+One of the most common debates is over-the-road (OTR) vs. intermodal (rail).
 Many shippers stick to using trucks/vans to move their product because it’s what they are familiar with, and it works.
-But there is potential to switch traditional over the road (OTR) shipments to rail, with poossible savings of a few hundred dollars per load.
+But there is potential to switch traditional over-the-road (OTR) shipments to rail, with possible savings of a few hundred dollars per load.

 Cleveland Research reports there are 45 million truckload shipments that could be converted to intermodal service.
 So, let’s look at scenarios where you might be able to make the switch and positively impact your freight spend.